 His X-ray vision, the ability to see through solid walls (unless they were made of lead) conjured up the capacity to know everyone’s secrets.

 The concept of having a secret identity especially captured my imagination.
-No one suspected that under the mild-mannered guise, Clark was actually a being of untold power and glamour—a hero for all to admire.
+No one suspected that under the mild-mannered exterior, Clark Kent was actually a being of untold power and glamour—a hero for all to admire.
 My daydreams came alive with fantasies of having my own powers that I had to conceal from the world, lest criminals harm my loved ones.

 On that day on the train, I experienced a sense of wonder: the power of an imaginative universe to enthrall.